What is a Probate? And Selling a House in Probate Florida

 1. Listing the House

 Once you have your appraisal, you, the executor, and/or your lawyer will need to file an intention to sell the house and other assets with the court.
 This form will include the final appraisal amount and which method you would like to use to sell the property.
-Methods can include an auction, a traditional market sale, selling directly to an investor, and more.
+Methods can include an auction, a traditional market sale, selling real estate directly to an investor, and more.
 When the petition is approved, you are ready to list the property to let buyers know that the property is available.
 Whether you choose to sell the house yourself, use an experienced real estate agent, or sell directly to an investor, make sure that you have someone in your corner who has experience with probate properties.

 1. Offers